Introduction

 "Hi, I'm here to inform you that I am purchasing the island of Banaba from the Banaba people and the Council of Rabi."

-"I hope you didn't pay much, the place is worthless."
+"I hope you didn't pay much.
+The place is worthless."

-"I thought it was a fair price."
+"I thought it was a fair price," I said, knowing I had grossly overpaid.

 "What do you want it for?"